 Again in 2014, the Supreme Court held in the case of Petrella v.
 Metro-Goldwyn Mayer, that Laches could not be used as a defense to throw out the claim for copyright infringement.
-The key issue in Petrella was the fact that the Copyright Act has a three-year statute of limitations for claiming for damages.
+The key issue in Petrella was the fact that the Copyright Act has a three-year statute of limitations for claiming damages.
 The Supreme Court stated that the statute of limitations trumps any other defense, including the Laches defense.

 With these decisions, patent owners will be able to bring lawsuits against potential infringers.
 They can wait 10 to 15 years to file a patent infringement lawsuit and still be able to receive substantial damages for the six years period prior to filing the lawsuit.
 Defendants who are accused of patent infringement will have to look into defenses other than the Laches defense.

 If you need help with Laches Defense, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.